JoseRoca/AfxNova/docs/String Management /Path and Url Procedures.md

 DIM dws AS DWSTRING = AfxPathAddExtension("file", ".txt") ' output: file.txt
 DIM dws AS DWSTRING = AfxPathAddExtension("", ".txt") ' output: .txt
 ```
 ---

+### AfxPathAllocCanonicalize

+Converts a path string into a canonical form.
+This function differs from PathCanonicalize in that it accepts paths with "\\", "\\?" and "\\?\\UNC" prefixes.

+---

 ## AfxPathAppend